Love it or hate it, social media has been one of the most impactful inventions of our generation.

 Gen Z is most influenced by social media influencers

-If that’s Generation Z, people between the ages of 16 and 23, you’re in luck.
-That demographic is most likely to subscribe to influencers or industry experts.
+If that's Generation Z, people between the ages of 16 and 23, you're in luck.
+That demographic is most likely to respond to influencer marketing efforts.

 Unfortunately, influencer marketing gets a bit more challenging when you're going after older consumers.
 The percentage of people following social media influencers decreases with age.
 Just 23% of Millennials, 16% of Gen X, and 9% of Boomers follow influencers on social media.